mtiller/ModelicaBook/text/source/behavior/equations.rst

    :lines: 2-

-Note that the only difference between this model and the previous one in :ref:`first-order-doc` is the addition of the ``initial equation`` section including the equation ``x = 2``.
+Note that the only difference between this model and the previous one in `Adding Some Documentation`_ is the addition of the ``initial equation`` section including the equation ``x = 2``.
 If we add this equation, our system has a different initial starting condition and the solution trajectory is quite different as we can see